dannisliang/vongott-unity/vongott/Docs/Design/NPCs.md

 - Mobile NPCs might implement a third party path finding library, such as UnitySteer or A*
   - Although attempts will be made to create one from scratch

-## Mechinical
+## Mechanical
 ### Machine Gun Turret
 - The turret detects its opponent automatically
 - Its affiliation can be changed when hacked

 ### Patrol Bot
-- The petrol bot follows a predetermined route looking for opponents
+- The patrol bot follows a predetermined route looking for opponents
 - Its affiliation can be changed when hacked
 - Different types: On wheels and on legs